You don't need to decide today

 When you think about buying or selling a home, you might consider:

-Interest rates
+• Interest rates

-Square footage
+• Square footage

-School districts
+• School districts

-Renovation costs
+• Renovation costs

+These factors matter, but they do not make the final decision.
 The real choice is about how you want to live.
 Think about what you can compromise on.
-Also, consider the right mix of security and flexibility for your family.
-A home is more than a possession or an address—it's where your daily life unfolds.
+Consider the right mix of security and flexibility for your family.

+A home is more than a possession or an address - it's where your daily life unfolds.
 Some people move for more space for a growing family.
-Others need a dedicated workspace or less space to manage.
-Some want a different pace of life, a new view, or to be closer to loved ones.
-And some know they need a change, even if they aren't sure what that means.
+Others need less space to manage, or a different pace of life, or to be closer to loved ones.
+Some know they need a change, even if they aren't sure what that means yet.
+All these reasons are valid.

 Viewing the decision as a choice about your life, not a transaction, makes all the difference.
 It leads to intentional decisions rather than reactions.
-That’s where good choices begin.

-Clarity doesn’t need a complex framework.
+Clarity doesn't need a complex framework.
 It needs honest answers to simple questions.
-These three questions help you pause and focus on what matters:

 What's changing in our life over the next 1-3 years?